 There is no such thing as a “normal” way to think, act or learn.

-By bringing attention to neurodiversity, a concept that recognizes the rich spectrum of cognitive differences, The Future of Normal will reach into the fundamental structures of American society to explore the nature of human intelligence, the myriad ways that our brains can learn, and the rationale for embracing a new definition of normal.
+By bringing attention to neurodiversity, a concept that recognizes the rich spectrum of cognitive variability, The Future of Normal reaches into the fundamental structures of American society to examine the nature of human intelligence, the myriad ways that our brains can learn, and the rationale for embracing a new definition of normal.

-The film will interweave compelling personal stories with expert interviews, groundbreaking data and dynamic motion graphics, as it explores the following questions:
+The Future of Normal interweaves compelling personal stories that cross the lifespan and major sectors of society, compelling expert interviews, groundbreaking data, archival footage and dynamic motion graphics, as it explores the following core questions:

-How did “normal” evolve to become such an impenetrable monolith against which everyone is measured, judged, sorted, and marginalized?
+How did “normal” evolve to become the monolithic standard against which everyone in our society is measured, judged and categorized?

-How have our antiquated systems that uphold this fixation with conformity traumatized millions of individuals who think and learn differently?
+How do our systems that uphold this focus on conformity affect millions of individuals who think and learn differently?

-What does a future of normal look like, with groundbreaking innovations and systemic changes co-creating a neuroinclusive society where all brains belong?
+What groundbreaking innovations and systemic changes are moving us towards a neuroinclusive future, where all brains belong?

 20% of Americans have learning or attention issues.